v0l0v/terreta/README.md

 ### Core Geocaching
 - **Hide Geocaches**: Create and publish geocaches with GPS coordinates, descriptions, and difficulty ratings
-- **Find Treasures**: Discover geocaches hidden by other users around the world
+- **Find Geocaches**: Discover geocaches hidden by other users around the world
 - **Interactive Map**: Explore locations on a detailed map with custom markers and search functionality
 - **Log Adventures**: Record your finds, DNFs (Did Not Find), and notes about each cache
 - **Verification System**: QR code verification for cache finds with cryptographic proof